-In connection with the Business Combination, MCAC entered into subscription agreements, each dated as of September 30, 2020 (the "Subscription Agreements"), with certain institutional and accredited investors (collectively, the "PIPE Investors"), pursuant to which MCAC issued and sold to the PIPE Investors, in a private placement closed immediately prior to the closing of the Business Combination, the PIPE Shares at \$10.00 per share, for an aggregate purchase price of \$50,000,000.
+In connection with the Business Combination, MCAC entered into subscription agreements, each dated as of September 30, 2020 (the "Subscription Agreements"), with certain institutional and accredited investors (collectively, the "PIPE Investors"), pursuant to which MCAC agreed to issue and sell to the PIPE Investors, in a private placement to close immediately prior to the closing of the Business Combination, the PIPE Shares at \$10.00 per share, for an aggregate purchase price of \$50,000,000.

-Upon the consummation of the Business Combination, Craig-Hallum Capital Group LLC and Roth Capital Partners LLC each received 100,000 shares of Common Stock as compensation for advisory services rendered to MCAC, including in their role as placement agents in the PIPE investment pursuant to an agreement, dated July 22, 2020, which was subsequently amended to join Roth Capital Partners, LLC on September 30, 2020.
+Upon the consummation of the Business Combination, Craig-Hallum Capital Group LLC and Roth Capital Partners LLC will each receive 100,000 shares of Common Stock as compensation for advisory services rendered to MCAC, including in their role as placement agents in the PIPE investment pursuant to an agreement, dated July 22, 2020, which was subsequently amended to join Roth Capital Partners, LLC on September 30, 2020.
 The services were completed as of September 30, 2020.

 The Selling Stockholders may offer, sell or distribute all or a portion of the shares of Common Stock registered hereby publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will pay certain offering fees and expenses and fees in connection with the registration of the Common Stock and will not receive proceeds from the sale of the securities by the Selling Stockholders.
-Our Common Stock is currently listed on the Nasdaq Global Market under the symbol "PLBY."
+Our Common Stock is currently listed on the Nasdaq Capital Market and trades under the symbol "MCAC."
+Upon the consummation of the Business Combination, the common stock is expected trade on the Nasdaq Stock Market under the symbol "PLBY."